sridhs21/Modelex/README.md

 - Smart comment preservation and alignment
 - Integration with VS Code's formatting capabilities
 - Option to run via command palette, keyboard shortcut, or context menu

+## Contributing

+We welcome contributions!
+Please see our [contributing guide](CONTRIBUTING.md) for more information.

 ## License